Complying with SCRA Credit Card Regulations

 Voting Rights

-Similar to the tax residency benefit, the residency for voting purposes for state, federal, or local voting rights will be protected despite a servicemember’s absence due to periods of active duty.
-Protections may also apply to a servicemember’s spouse.
+Similar to the tax residency benefit, the residency for voting purposes for state, federal, or local voting rights will be protected despite a service member’s absence due to periods of active duty.
+Protections may also apply to a service member’s spouse.

 Can You Waive Your Rights Under The SCRA?